Spiritual Life Crew

 • Civic Identity: understanding your active influence within the community and how your decisions directly impact the work around you.

-Some of our Spiritual Life Crew Learning Goals include:
+Spiritual Life Crew Learning Goals

 • Vocational Discernment